Senate approves bill to extend NASS workers service to 65 years

 The Senate has passed a bill for extension of service for employees of National Assembly from 60 to 65 years.

-The bill, which had been passed at the House of Representatives, was passed for concurrence by the Senate on Thursday at plenary, after it was earlier declined concurrence by the senate on Feb 22.
+The bill, which has been passed by the House of Representatives, was sent for concurrence by the Senate on Thursday at plenary, after it was earlier declined concurrence by the Senate on Feb 22.

-The bill, titled: ”A Bill for an Act to make provision for retirement age of staff of Nationalhttps://newsdiaryonline.com/bill-to-include-anambra-state-as-member-of-nddc-fails-at-senate/ Assembly Service and For Other related Matters” was re-presented for concurrence by Leader of Senate, Bamidele Opeyemi.(APC-Ekiti).
+The bill, which was re-presented for concurrence by Opeyemi Bamidele (Ekiti Central) is titled “A Bill for an Act to make provision for retirement age of staff of National Assembly Service and For Other related Matters”.

 Opeyemi in his debate, said that corrections had been made on the bill with proper and more extensive inputs in the various clauses.